digitalpalidictionary/rus/src/titlepage.md

 DPD is a feature-rich Pāḷi-English dictionary which runs in GoldenDict, MDict, and [Kindle](kindle.md), or any other application that supports those formats.

+Download the latest version from [this page on GitHub](https://github.com/digitalpalidictionary/digitalpalidictionary/releases).

 It is a work in progress, made available for testing and feedback purposes.

 Here's a handy guide to some of the [features](features.md) available in DPD.